What Google Wants from Your Content

 Funny, but not the best SEO practice!

 Another way to improve SEO performance is by using H tags.
-There is a hierarchy to H elements, however, with H1 having been the most important one for a very long time.
+There is a hierarchy to H elements, with H1 being the most important one for a very long time.
 Structuring a page correctly means obeying this hierarchy and applying H2 to H6 as subheadings.

 If we were to consider where SQ Digital lives, for example, the hierarchy could be applied as such: